 At a nearby barbershop on 29 Park Avenue, Gabriele Capone lived.
 At the age of 11, his family relocated to Park Slope, Brooklyn, 38 Garfield Place.

-Capone demonstrated commitment as a pupil but in his strictly local Catholic school, he had difficulty with the regulations.
-His educational career ended at the age of 14 after he allegedly punched his lady teacher in his face.
+Capone demonstrated commitment as a pupil, but he had difficulty with the regulations in his strictly local Catholic school.
+His educational career ended at 14 after he allegedly punched his lady teacher in his face.

 He lived in strange employment around Brooklyn, including a bowling alley and a candy store.
-Meanwhile, Capone’s life affected at this moment by gangster Johnny Torrio, whom he saw as a mentor.
+Meanwhile, Capone’s life is affected by gangster Johnny Torrio, whom he saw as a mentor.

 During this moment, Frankie Yale, a bartender in a Coney Island dance hall and saloon called the Harvard Inn, hired and mentored him.